How Many Pay Stubs for a Mortgage? Lender Requirements [2026 Guide]

 Bank Statement Loan (Alternative)

-No tax returns or pay stubs needed, but higher rates:
+No tax returns or pay stubs needed, but these typically come with higher interest rates:

 Self-Employed and Need Income Documentation?